What Is Scoliosis?

 How Is Scoliosis Diagnosed?

 Most scoliosis curves are initially detected on school screening exams, by a child’s pediatrician or family doctor, or by a parent.
-Some clues that a child may have scoliosis include uneven shoulders, a prominent shoulder blade, uneven waist, or leaning to one side.
-The diagnosis of scoliosis and the determination of the type of scoliosis are then made by a careful bone exam and an X-ray to evaluate the magnitude of the curve.
+Some clues that a child may have scoliosis include uneven shoulders, a prominent shoulder blade, uneven waist, or leaning to one side which may cause chronic back pain.

 All Rights Reserved | Dr. Vishal Kundnani.